Head-to-Head Comparison

 UpToDate

-UpToDate scored 71 out of 100 in The Clinical AI Report's 2025 evaluation, ranking fourth overall.
+UpToDate received a Very Good rating (4.1 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking third overall.
 Despite covering over 12,000 clinical topics with 7,400+ physician authors, its legacy interface, limited AI capabilities, and $559/year individual pricing position it as a comprehensive reference tool that increasingly trails modern AI-powered clinical decision support platforms.

 DynaMed

-DynaMed scored 59 out of 100 in The Clinical AI Report's 2025 evaluation, ranking sixth overall.
+DynaMed received a Good rating (3.5 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking seventh overall.
 Published by EBSCO and winner of Best in KLAS for Clinical Decision Support four times (2021, 2022, 2024, 2025), it offers 3,400+ clinical topics with daily updates and explicit evidence grading at $399/year — but its dated interface and lack of a free tier weigh against it in a market increasingly dominated by AI-native platforms.

 Our Assessment

-In our 2026 evaluation, UpToDate (ranked #4, 71/100) outperforms DynaMed (ranked #6, 59/100) in overall physician satisfaction and editorial scoring.
+In our 2026 evaluation, UpToDate (ranked #3, 4.1 stars) outperforms DynaMed (ranked #7, 3.5 stars) in overall physician satisfaction and editorial scoring.
 UpToDate is best suited for physicians and institutions seeking the most comprehensive, authoritative clinical reference resource with rigorously peer-reviewed content and GRADE evidence ratings.
 Meanwhile, DynaMed is a stronger choice for physicians and institutions seeking a KLAS-recognized, evidence-graded clinical reference at a lower price point than UpToDate, with integrated drug information via Micromedex.
-Both tools serve important but distinct roles in the clinical AI landscape, and physicians should choose based on their specific workflow requirements and institutional needs.
+Both tools serve important but distinct roles in clinical care workflows, and physicians should choose based on their specific workflow requirements and institutional needs.